wangzhupi/wangzhupi/README.md

 - 👋 Hi, I’m wangzijian
-- 👀 I’m interested in CV and Back end
+- 👀 I’m interested in CV
 - 🌱 I’m currently learning CV
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me pengyuyan1010@163.com